uliw/esbmtk/README.md

     `sb2ib.flux_name.process_name`.
 All of these can be queried with the info method, e.g., `sb2ib.flux_name.process_name.info()`

--   April 6<sup>th</sup>, added several function which aid in the bulk creation of reservoirs and connections (i.e., `create_reservoirs`, `create_bulk_connections`).
-The hypsometry class is now part of the Model object and now has method to calculate the volume contained in a given depth interval.
-To calculate the ocean volume you can call e.g., `Model.hyp(0,-6000)` see the api docs for the sealevel module for details.
+-   April 6<sup>th</sup>, added several functions which aid in the bulk creation of reservoirs and connections (i.e., `create_reservoirs`, `create_bulk_connections`).
+The hypsometry class is now part of the Model object and now has a method to calculate the volume contained in a given depth interval.
+To calculate the ocean volume, you can call e.g., `Model.hyp(0,-6000)` see the api docs for the sealevel module for details.
 Reservoirs can now be specified by their geometry rather than by volume or mass.
 See the documentation of